 Individuals eligible to compete for the scholarship are those engaged in compensated or volunteer archival work at any level in an institution in the state of Georgia, SGA members employed outside the state of Georgia, graduate students preparing for a career in archives at a college or university in Georgia, or SGA student members studying outside the state of Georgia.
 Preferences will be given to applicants who do not have access to institutional support for attending the Georgia Archives Institute.
 Individuals may apply or be nominated by a supervisor or instructor.

-To apply for the Carroll Hart Scholarship, please fill out and mail in our application, with all required supplemental materials, prior to March 1, 2013.
-Applicants are strongly encouraged to fax or email applications so as to avoid problems with postal delivery.
-Please note that the application must be RECEIVED (not postmarked) by March 1, 2013 to qualify.
+To apply for the Carroll Hart Scholarship, please fill out and mail in our application, with all required supplemental materials, prior to March 1, 2014.
+Applicants are strongly encouraged to email applications to avoid problems with postal delivery.
+Please note that the application must be RECEIVED (not postmarked) by March 1, 2014 to qualify.
 For more information regarding this scholarship, please contact: email@example.com